hyli-org/hyli/crates/hylix/README.md

-# 🧪 Hylix — Build, Test & Deploy ZK Apps on Hyli
+# 🧪 Hylix — Build, Test & Deploy vApps on Hyli

-> The easiest way to build ZK apps.
+> The easiest way to build vApps.
 > Powered by Risc0 & SP1.
-Designed for zk developers.
+Designed for developers.

 ---

 ## ✨ Why Hylix?

-Hylix is a modern developer toolbox and CLI (`hyl`) to build zkApps on [Hyli](https://hyli.org), a privacy-preserving, proof-first blockchain leveraging SP1, Risc0 or Noir.
+Hylix is a modern developer toolbox and CLI (`hyl`) to build vApps on [Hyli](https://hyli.org), a privacy-preserving, proof-first blockchain leveraging SP1, Risc0 or Noir.
 Whether you're prototyping or going to production, Hylab gives you the smoothest path from idea to zk-rollout.

 **Main benefits:**